Home Blog 6 cost-saving inventory control techniques for stock optimization

 What is stock optimization?

-The objective of stock optimization is to have the right products in the right place at the right time – as efficiently and cost-effectively as possible.
-Stock optimization (also known as inventory optimization) plays a key role in ensuring inventory control techniques can be carried out effectively.
-It’s the art of achieving stock availability, while reducing inventory costs and minimizing the risk of excess items.
-This is done by forecasting demand and managing supply variables while dynamically adjusting stock rules and inventory parameters.
+Stock optimization aims to have the right products in the right place at the right time in the most efficient and cost-effective way.
+Stock optimization (also known as inventory optimization) plays a key role in ensuring that inventory control techniques are effective.
+It’s the art of ensuring stock availability while reducing inventory costs and minimizing the risk of excess items.
+This is achieved by forecasting demand and managing supply variables while continually adjusting stock rules and inventory parameters.

 6 inventory control techniques to optimize stock levels